 - Sprinkle with flaky sea salt.

-- Chocolate pots de crème are made ahead, so they are a perfect dinner party dessert.
+- These dark chocolate pots de crème are a make-ahead recipe, so they are a perfect dinner party dessert.
 No stress!

 - Great for holidays like Valentine's Day, Christmas dinner or New Year's Eve!